 There are pre-set limitations to “E-A-T” to start with.
-Industries with written-out regulations are generally better with “E-A-T”, including solicitors, accountants or doctors.
-Their accreditation already demonstrated their expertise that build a solid base in the three pillars.
+Industries with written-out regulations are generally better with “E-A-T”, including solicitors, accountants, or doctors.
+Their accreditation already demonstrated its expertise that builds a solid base in the three pillars.

 While some websites inherently have better “E-A-T” to start with, like Quora or Wikipedia, if the information differs from the topic in question, the website will not be ranked on Google Search as well.

 Your Money or Your Life (YMYL)

 As the trend of a website generally separates into selling services or products and offering advice, these YMYL topics are more reliant on the “E-A-T” factors in order to raise its ranking in search engines.

 The focus of Google on “E-A-T” in YMYL websites is a signifier of its effort in offering quality content to the searchers and reduce chances that users will receive deceptive or incorrect knowledge from online sources.

 Therefore, while there are strategies (often referred as Black Hat) in boosting the ranking of a website in a short period of time, such options often scarify “E-A-T” that, over the long term or a substantial search algorithm update, the ranking of the website will drop massively.

 While quality content is essential, honesty is one that we recommend following.
 Do not fake professional identity or bluff about your expertise.
 Such will become obvious as the content fail to resonate with the expertise.